Rugby World Cup in Japan

 I suppose population density plays a role in this feeling.
 After all, you can fit all of Canada’s 37 million people in the Greater Tokyo area alone (which has over 38 million people).

 Sure, there was the occasional signage, like the train in the above photo, but the Rugby World Cup didn’t seem like a big deal in Japan.
 Residents and workers went about their daily business, as if hosting a world event was just a part of every day life in Japan.

-Don’t get me wrong – the atmosphere at the live games was amazing.
+Don’t get me wrong – the atmosphere at the LIVE games is amazing.

 But we didn’t feel the same enthusiasm when we were sightseeing and wandering around the cities.
 Occasionally, we would see a family or group of friends sporting their nation’s jersey, but that was not the norm.

 We found it difficult to find pubs or bars televising the games.

 When we showed up at the fan zone in Kobe and found it abandoned, we decided to watch the Wales vs Fiji game at a pub or sports bar.
 We wandered the bustling streets of Kobe for over an hour in search of an establishment showing a live rugby game.
 It proved to be quite the adventure.

 Surprisingly, the only place we could find was on the 4th floor of an obscure building.
 And, we only found this place because Nicole spotted a small hand written sign that said ‘we play rugby games’.

 Here we are, in the host city of a world event, and it was almost impossible to find an establishment showing the rugby matches.

 Success!
 We finally found a restaurant showing the rugby match.

 How to get tickets to the Rugby World Cup

 When purchased our tickets for the Rugby World Cup matches one year before the actual event.
 For those of you wanting to purchase tickets for the 2023 world cup in France, you should start the process of purchasing tickets in 2021.